MARCH

 last Allied troops withdraw from Norway after the unsuccessful

-in possession of Anderson shelters must by law have
+possession of Anderson shelters must by law have them up

 H.R.
 Pownall, C.B., D.S.O., M.C. is appointed Inspector-General